a-rashid-saaka/Active-Directory-Home-Lab/README.md

 Creating and linking the GPO

-- From the Server Manager, click "Tools", and open Group Policy Management Console.
+- From the Server Manager, click "Tools", and open "Group Policy Management" console.
 - Right-click the domain or an OU, and select "Create a GPO in this domain, and Link it here".
 - Name the GPO.
 We will deploy the 7Zip software  so let's name our GPO "7Zip Deployment"